taiao/taiao-docs/docs/Datasets/LILA-Wellington-Camera-Trap.md

 ### Downloading the data

-A link to a zipfile is provided below, but – whether you want the whole data set, a specific folder, or a subset of the data (e.g. images for one species) – we recommend checking out our [guidelines for accessing images without using giant zipfiles](http://lila.science/image-access).
+A link to a zip file is provided below, but – whether you want the whole data set, a specific folder, or a subset of the data (e.g. images for one species) – we recommend checking out our [guidelines for accessing images without using giant zipfiles](http://lila.science/image-access).

 #### Download links